Pdleon/pdleon.github.io/_posts/2021-06-23-Teams Device Monitoring and Alerting.md

 ## Teams Channel Notification View

-Basic veiw but works well, from there you can either automate your own logic to this notification or just leave it in the channel.
+Basic view but works well, from there you can either automate your own logic to this notification or just leave it in the channel.
 One thing that wasn't accurate for me was the alert time, the documentation says the json schema is in UTC but the alert time did not match neither my time zone nor UTC time.
 I will continue to test on this.

 ![](../assets/images/AlertinTeamsChannel.png)